- All Topics

 There are many reasons oil analysis is not commonly performed on passenger vehicles.
 Car owners usually are not interested in extending their engine’s life because they don’t anticipate a significant failure during their ownership period.
 Most don’t hold onto a new vehicle for more than five to 10 years.
 The majority of car owners also expect their insurance or warranty policy to cover any potential engine failure.

 In addition, many people believe that simply changing the oil and oil filter routinely is sufficient to maintain their car’s engine.
 They don’t consider that the cost of engine oil analysis testing may be similar to that of an oil change.
 Some vehicles also have an onboard “oil life” indicator that provides real-time feedback to the driver about the engine oil’s condition, which may give a false sense of security.

 Even if you understand the benefits of engine oil analysis, collecting a sample on a passenger vehicle is inconvenient and ineffective.
 There generally is no good location to take a representative oil sample.
 Without an engine retrofit, the sample normally will be taken from the dipstick port via the drop-tube method or from the drain port during an oil change.

-These are only a few of the reasons why there isn’t much of a market for oil analysis of passenger vehicles.
+These are only a few of the reasons why there isn’t much of a market for fluid analysis of passenger vehicles.
 However, one of the most important aspects of oil analysis is often overlooked, which is the ability to provide information about the contamination and wear debris in the oil.

 Oil analysis not only is effective in offering indicators of oil condition, but it can also identify various forms of contamination and wear debris as an engine condition monitoring indicator.
 This should be of even greater importance, since the longevity of the engine and the vehicle is the goal of any analysis performed, not just the quality and longevity of the oil.